 In the bowl of a standing mixer, cream together the butter and granulated sugar until fully incorporated and very light and fluffy (about 5 minutes).

 In a small bowl, beat the egg whites thoroughly with a whisk until they become frothy.
 This will aerate the egg whites for a lighter batter.
 Beat the aerated egg whites into the butter-sugar mixture one small tablespoon at a time, making sure the egg is fully incorporated before adding more.
 The batter should be very light and airy.
-Beat in the vegetable oil and the vanilla extract one at a time.
+Beat in the vegetable oil, vanilla extract, and almond milk one at a time.

 Turning the mixer to low speed, mix the dry ingredients into the wet ingredients one cup at a time.
 Remove the bowl from the standing mixer and gently fold the rainbow sprinkles into the batter with a flexible rubber spatula.
 Be careful not to mix too rigorously, as doing so could break the air bubbles you’ve created with all of your mixing and whisking.